Job Title: Event & Operations Assistant

 Qualifications & Skills

-- 2+ years in operations, project coordination, executive support, or similar roles.
+- Experience in operations, project coordination, executive support, or similar roles.

 - Strong experience with digital tools (e.g., Google Workspace, ClickUp/Asana, Slack, Chat GPT, Claude AI).